nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_tiering/objects_tiering.md

     object stores (cloud and on-premises)
 -   Tiering policies needs to configured at the source (provider) of the bucket
-    -   for example: Tiering from Nutanix Objects to AWS needs to be configured at Nutanix PC
+    -   For example: Tiering from Nutanix Objects to AWS needs to be configured at Nutanix PC
-    -   for example: Tiering from AWS S3 to AWS Glacier needs to be configured at AWS Console
+    -   For example: Tiering from AWS S3 to AWS Glacier needs to be configured at AWS Console
 -   Nutanix enables applications to store and tier data to any S3-based object storage without lock-in